Get Tech Tips

 How to Keep From Getting Bored at Work

-Here is my top list of 4 ways to keep for dying of boredom in business.
+Here is my top list of four ways to keep from dying of boredom in business.

 1. See the Art in Your Work

-Many of us may be running or working in a business that isn’t under the category of “Art”.
-We generally think of artists as those who paint, produce music, writers, etc.
+Many of us may be running or working in a business that isn’t under the category of “art.”
+We generally think of artists as those who paint, produce music, write, etc.

-In actuality, whoever is putting their time and creativity into practicing a skill of any sort is a true artist, so that could be you: the businessman, the tradesman.
+In actuality, whoever is putting their time and creativity into practicing a skill of any sort is a true artist, so that could be you: the businessperson, the tradesperson.

-If your work has become droll, take a fresh look at what you do and focus on what you have to share with the world.
+If your work has become dreary, take a fresh look at what you do and focus on what you have to share with the world.

 2. Do More Difficult Things

-In the HVAC (heating/cooling) industry, which is the field of work that I’m in, it’s easy to become very dull at business.
-You learn how to fix and install a/c units.
+In the HVAC industry, it’s easy to become very dull at business.
+You learn how to fix and install A/C units.
 Big deal.

-A few years ago I realized that to benefit our service team and our customers, we needed to collaborate new and fresh ways in interacting with the community, start utilizing technology that gave us an advantage in our field, and incorporate a cycle of continuous training.
+A few years ago, I realized that to benefit our service team and our customers, we needed to collaborate on new and fresh ways of interacting with the community, start utilizing technology that gave us an advantage in our field, and incorporate a cycle of continuous training.